mrliptontea/sublime-text-sidebar-icons/README.md

 The purpose of this collection is to override the default icons that come with [themes].
 Unfortunately, this prevents from creating a package that could be installed via [Package Control].

-To install the icons you'll have to clone this repo to your [Packages] folder and rename the folder's name to match your current theme's package (folder) name, like so:
+To install the icons you'll have to clone this repo to your [Packages] folder and rename the folder's name to match your current theme's package name, like so:

     git clone https://github.com/mrliptontea/sublime-text-sidebar-icons [folder name]

-For example, I use Predawn theme, so my `[folder name]` is `Predawn`.
+For example, I use [Material] Theme, so my `[folder name]` is `Material Theme`.

 Other themes that I tested and folder name you should use: